ziggydale45/final_project/README.md

 # Problems

-1) The case of the mysterious Segmentation Fault.
+1) Segmentation Faults

   Motion works by continually taking pictures at a specified rate.
 It saves the photos to a location and compares the most recent photo with the last photo.
 If there are changes, Motion runs the Event On function.
 This method takes up a ton of space on my Pi and was triggering seg faults.
 I worked around this by saving the pictures to a folder on my desktop called stinky_pics which I clear out after every session.

+2) Serial Mysteries

-2) The python file alone cannot initiate a serial session, despite having `serial.Serial('/dev/ttyUSB0', 9600)` written in.
+The python file alone cannot initiate a serial session, despite having `serial.Serial('/dev/ttyUSB0', 9600)` written in.
 I've tried debugging this, but found a functional workaround by opening a serial monitor manually in Arduino.

-Big Servos not working
+3) Servo Trouble

+  We initially wanted to use larger blocks mounted on larger servos.
+Unfortunately, the servos we found were propietary Meccano servos, so we were unable to find relevant data sheets.
+When we plugged them into our circuits, they knocked the Arduino's offline.
+We were ultimately unable to resolve this, so opted to go with the smaller servos and laser cut/origami boxes.

 # Printing the Boxes